fivethreeo/jsdev/README.rst

   import sys

-  path = '/home/fivethreeo/levangersundet/django/'
+  path = '/home/fivethreeo/mainapp/django/'
   if path not in sys.path:
       sys.path.append(path)

-  from levangersundet.wsgi import application
+  from mainapp.wsgi import application

 Install ansible on cygwin with lynx: ::